llwang8/Udacity-intro-data-analysis/README.md

 ## Project - Explore Titanic Data

-I went through data analysis process on Titanic data from Kaggle.
-I explored effect of different factors such as age, gender, class, cabin, etc. on survival.
-[Check it out!]()
+I went through data analysis process on Titanic dataset from Kaggle.
+I explored the effect of different factors such as age, gender, class, family size on survival.
+[Check it out!](https://anaconda.org/wangxbl/data_analysis_final_project/notebook)

 ### Built with: